Several previous convictions

 Beggar was not “deaf and dumb” after all

 A Romanian with a criminal record posed as a Samaritan to earn extra money.
+He sometimes collected ten euros, sometimes twenty or even fifty euros by pretending to be "deaf".
 Now he is serving a partially suspended prison sentence.

 Good faith exploited

-The judge considered it proven that the accused had repeatedly traveled to Vorarlberg between May and October last year to exploit the good faith of others and enrich himself financially with their donations.
+The judge considered it proven that the accused had repeatedly traveled to Vorarlberg between May and October of last year in order to exploit the good faith of others and enrich himself financially with their donations.
 And the busy criminal seemed to use every means at his disposal.
 With a clipboard under his arm, forged ID and an equally forged template from the regional association for disabled and deaf-mute children, the man asked for donations for a good cause in front of department stores and shopping streets.
-In order not to miss the advertising effect, he mimed the deaf-mute himself.
+In order not to miss the advertising effect, he mimicked the deaf person himself.

 Sometimes he collected ten euros, sometimes twenty or even fifty euros.
-In October last year, the police put a spoke in the wheel of the "deaf-mute" pumper in front of a supermarket in Bregenz.
+In October last year, the police thwarted the 28-year-old's plans in front of a supermarket in Bregenz.
 The man was arrested and 140 euros were seized.
-Investigations revealed that at least 29 victims had been taken in by the Romanian.
+Investigations revealed that at least 29 victims had fallen for the Romanian.
 Now the Romanian has to go back behind bars.
 As he has already spent a total of 72 days in custody, he could be released as early as December 13 if the sentence becomes legally binding.
 The Romanian will therefore be able to spend Christmas with his extended family again.

 This article has been automatically translated,